Leafwing-Studios/leafwing-input-manager/README.md

 ### Testing

 1. Use doc tests aggressively to show how APIs should be used.
-You can use `#` to hide a setup line from the doc tests.
+You can use `#` to hide setup code from the doc tests, but use this sparingly.
 2. Unit test belong near the code they are testing.
 Use `#[cfg(test)]` on the test module to ignore it during builds, and `#[test]` on the test functions to ensure they are run.
 3. Integration tests should be stored in the top level `tests` folder, importing functions from `lib.rs`.